 The lack of high-quality haplotype-resolved genomes for Australian wild limes has hindered the discovery of important, novel gene repertoire in Australian Citrus.
 Here we provide the first report in which the haplotype-resolved, chromosome-level genomes of six Australian wild Citrus taxa were compared.
 All species yielded highly contiguous collapsed and haplotype-resolved assemblies, with high assembly and annotation completeness, indicating that both assembly and annotation approaches have succeeded in capturing most of the genes that were previously identified in the viridiplantae lineage.
-Some pseudochromosomes in all the species could not be assembled completely with telomeres at both ends due to the presence of large tandem arrays of satellite repeats and extensive rRNA repeats at terminal regions of chromosomes.
+Some pseudo-chromosomes in all the species could not be assembled completely with telomeres at both ends due to the presence of large tandem arrays of satellite repeats and extensive rRNA repeats at terminal regions of chromosomes.
 This indicates that in addition to PacBio HiFi and Hi-C data, other additional types of data such as ultra-long ONT data may be needed to achieve more complete and gapless assemblies for highly repetitive plant genomes such as Citrus (Fann et al. 2001; He et al. 2020).
 The two haplotype assemblies were found to have structural differences in terms of length, copy number of annotated genes, and structural rearrangements such as translocations.
 The majority of the genes were found to be in a collinear arrangement, where those genes and the order of the genes were conserved between the two haplotypes.
 Size variations and copy number variations between haplotypes have been extensively reported in other studies (Guk et al. 2022).

 The amplification of retrotransposons has been identified as a major reason for genome expansions other than polyploidization (Devos et al. 2002).
-Among all genomes considered in this study, C. inodora had the highest repetitive content.
+We observed a strong, positive and statistically significant correlation between the whole genome sizes of the Australian limes (including the unplaced scaffolds) and their total repeat contents.
+This observation was not made for the other non-Australian citrus species that we considered in this study due to the lack of information about the completeness of those assemblies.
+The size of the genomes is based on the assignment of the scaffolds into the nuclear genome and that can vary depending upon the assembly approach.
+Therefore, the correlation between the genome size and their repeat content could be accurately deduced only for the genomes assembled in this study.
+Among all the genomes considered in this study, C. inodora had the highest repetitive content.
 The unclassified repeat elements dispersed across nine chromosomes and unplaced scaffolds were the most abundant type of repeat elements, presumably due to a recent expansion in novel TE elements, which could not be reliably classified by repeat detection software.
-In contrast, P. trifoliata had the lowest genome size, and content of unclassified repeat elements.
-C. sp had the lowest unclassified repeat content among the Australian species, which was consistent with having the lowest genome size among the Australian Citrus.
+In contrast, the C. sp had the lowest unclassified repeat content, which was consistent with having the lowest genome size among the Australian Citrus.
 Transposon expansion has been reported to be responsible for variations in genome sizes in other Citrus species and related genomes (Yang et al. 2023).